gramcracker40/ProvingPassosSoWrong/README.md

+# Note: Must have powershell, perl, python installed and added to your PATH

 ## Below command will run the 3 scripts 50 times each and then display the average runtime.
 python parser_runner.py 50